ephos/PSSummit2023-LinuxShells/demo/1-Pipelines/a_tale_of_2_pipelines.md

 Note/Side Rant: PowerShell is syntactically _verbose_

-No architecture is inherently right or wrong, this was a deliberate design choice for PowerShell This design is detailed within Jeffery Snovers Monad manifesto!
+No architecture is inherently right or wrong, this was a deliberate design choice for PowerShell This design is detailed within Jeffery Snover's Monad manifesto!

 - [Monad Manifesto](https://jsnover.com/Docs/MonadManifesto.pdf)